CognizantOpenSource/maqs-dotnet/docs/MAQS_8/Utilities/Config.md

 ```

 ## DoesKeyExist
-Does a key exist in the MagenicMaqs section of the config file.
+Does a key exist in the GlobalMaqs section of the config file.

 ```csharp
 Config.DoesKeyExist("Key");